quantum-tinkerer/pymablock/docs/source/index.md

 ## Contributing

-{{Pymablock}} is an open source package, and we invite you to contribute!
+Pymablock is an open source package, and we invite you to contribute!
 You contribute by opening [issues](https://gitlab.kwant-project.org/qt/pymablock/-/issues), fixing them, and spreading the word about `pymablock`.